platformsh/platformsh-docs/docs/src/domains/checklist.md

 Make sure your site is running and configured as you want it to be, on your production branch.
 In particular, see the [Routes documentation](../define-routes/_index.md).

-If you turned on basic-authentication during development, make sure [to turn it off before launch](/administration/web/configure-environment.md).
+If you turned on HTTP access control during development, [turn it off before launch](../administration/web/configure-environment.md#http-access-control).

-If your production environment is on a Dedicated instance:
+If your production environment is on a {{% names/dedicated-gen-2 %}} instance:

 1. Ensure that the code is up-to-date in both your `staging` and `production` branches.
 Those are mirrored to the Dedicated instances.
 2. Ensure that the data on the production instance is up-to-date and ready to launch.

 ### Override the IP

-You can test the behavior of the site before going live, by overriding the IP of that domain and make it point to the IP address for your project's production environment.
+You can test your site's behavior before going live by locally pointing your domain to the IP addresses for your project's production environment.
 This can be particularly useful to check that a CMS is properly set up.

-To override that IP:
+To change where the domain points on your computer, choose one of the following methods:

 {{< codetabs >}}